Conquer your student debt. Refinance now.

-They were able to find a 1,000-square foot apartment for about 25% of their combined income, not including utilities.
-And while may not have gotten everything they wanted, their apartment does come with one very important amenity: “heated underground parking, which is essential for Minnesota winters,” she said.
+They were able to find a 1,000 square foot apartment for about 25% of their combined income, not including utilities.
+And while they may not have gotten everything they wanted, their apartment does come with one very important amenity: “heated underground parking, which is essential for Minnesota winters,” she said.

 Use a Rent Calculator to Learn How Much Rent You Can Afford